pentandra/spec/README.md

 are designed to enrich our abilities to share knowledge, opinion, and experience in our collective quest for greater light and understanding.

+These specifications are not intended to stand alone, isolated and independent, but to be refined over time through use in web applications and open research systems and platforms.
+We use them in the software we are creating, and we hope they will be used by others as well.
+They are designed for practical, everyday use.

 > — Everything written symbols can say has already passed by.
 They are like
 > tracks left by animals.
 That is why the masters of meditation refuse to
 > accept that writings are final.
 The aim is to reach true being by means of